Language

 Step 1.
 MRZ capture and scanning

 The higher the image quality and resolution, the better.
-It helps the algorithms behind the curtain find the MRZ on the scan and extract it for in-depth examination in the next steps.
+It helps the algorithms find the MRZ on the scan and extract it for in-depth examination in the next steps.

-Regula’s MRZ reading technology enables capturing a code from any angle.
-There is no need to position the document in the specific narrow area in front of the mobile camera.
+Regula’s MRZ verification technology can capture a code from any reasonable angle.
+There is no need to position the document in a specific narrow area in front of the mobile camera.
 The system also effortlessly detects the MRZ in low-res images.

 Step 2.
 Data assessment and extraction

 Authorities issuing identity documents can add extra data to the code or alter the format a bit.
-As a result, there is a need for additional parsers in the IDV vendor’s toolkit that can handle such cases.
-For instance, Regula Document Reader SDK has about 200+ parsers, including readers for MRZs in residence permits, driver’s licenses, crew member certificates, and other documents issued globally.
+As a result, there is a need for additional parsers in the identity verification solution vendor’s toolkit that can handle such cases.
+For instance, Regula Document Reader SDK has about 200+ parsers, including ones for MRZs in residence permits, driver’s licenses, crew member certificates, and other documents issued globally.

-In addition, a robust IDV solution can convert dates into local formats and transliterate names, if needed.
+In addition, a robust identity verification solution can convert dates into local formats and transliterate names, if needed.

 Step 3.
 Data verification and cross validation

-For instance, document numbers don’t appear as a string of zeros, which is typical for ID specimens, and don't contain placeholders and inappropriate symbols.
-Regula technology can easily detect discrepancies, as it matches the number format with the document type and the issuing authority.
+For instance, document numbers shouldn’t appear as a string of zeros, which is typical for ID specimens, and shouldn't contain placeholders and inappropriate symbols.
+Regula’s technology can easily detect discrepancies, as it matches the number format with the document type and the issuing authority.
 All these checks allow you to confirm the authenticity of the machine-readable zone.

 The solution may conduct cross-checks to compare MRZ data with information in the visual inspection zone, such as document number, name, date of birth, country of origin, etc. If any mismatches are detected, the document is considered suspicious.